HQSquantumsimulations/struqture/documentation/src/physical_types/bosons.md

 use struqture::prelude::*;
 use struqture::bosons::{BosonProduct, BosonLindbladNoiseSystem};

-let mut system = BosonLindbladNoiseSystem::new(Some(3));
+// Setting up the system and the product we want to add to it let mut system = BosonLindbladNoiseSystem::new(Some(3));
 let bp = BosonProduct::new([0], [0]).unwrap();

-system
+// Adding the product to the system system
     .add_operator_product(
         (bp.clone(), bp.clone()), CalculatorComplex::new(1.0, 0.0)